plus3network/dongle/README.md

 </tr>
 <tr>
 <td>Description</td>
 <td>A route adapter for Express REST-like interfaces.
-This library will allow you transform requests to one interface and forward them to another and then let you transform the results.</td>
+This library will allow you transform requests to one interface and forward them to another.
+Once the requst is returned you can transform the results.
+This primary use case for this module is when you need to support legacy interfaces but you want to have all teh business logic in the same place.</td>
 </tr>
 <tr>
 <td>Node Version</td>